-- Excavated trenches shall be backfilled and compacted to match the adjacent undisturbed soil and topography. - Excavated trenches shall not result in draining any surface water including wetlands. - Excavated trenches shall include escape ramps for wildlife. - Use planning and construction practices to minimize the length and duration of open trenches.
+- Excavated trenches shall be backfilled and compacted to match the adjacent undisturbed soil and topography. - Excavated trenches shall not result in draining any surface water including wetlands. - Excavated trenches shall include escape ramps for wildlife. - Excavated trenches shall use planning and construction practices to minimize the length and duration of open trenches.